-- Homework journal: - O In order to promote reading comprehension and improve the quality of class discussions, students will keep a journal documenting responses to all course readings.
+- Homework journal: - In order to promote reading comprehension and improve the quality of class discussions, students will keep a journal documenting responses to all course readings.
 The details describing the contents of this journal will be available on the course website.
 It is expected that all students will have this journal with them, completed and up-to-date, at the beginning of every class meeting.
-I will collect small groups of journals at random throughout the course to check for completion, and occasionally offer comments on journal entries. - o Failure to provide an-up-to-date journal available on request will be handled as follows: - First instance: Student will be given an opportunity to provide the up-to-date journal at the beginning of the next class meeting - Second instance: Student will lose the 10 percentage points allotted to "HW Journal" in the calculation of the final grade - Third instance: Student will be dropped from the course - o If a student is absent on a date when his/her journal is requested, the journal will be due for submission upon the student's return to class
+I will collect small groups of journals at random throughout the course to check for completion, and occasionally offer comments on journal entries. - o Failure to provide an-up-to-date journal available on request will be handled as follows: - First instance: Student will be given an opportunity to provide the up-to-date journal at the beginning of the next class meeting - Second instance: Student will lose 5 percentage points allotted to "HW Journal" in the calculation of the final grade - Third instance: Student will lose the remaining percentage points allotted to "HW Journal" in the calculation of the final grade - Fourth instance: Student will be dropped from the course - If a student is absent on a date when his/her journal is requested, the journal will be due for submission upon the student's return to class, subject to the policy above - Paper assignments: - o All students will submit one short essay, and one longer essay. - Essays will be evaluated according to standards provided with assignment prompts.

-• Paper assignments:

-- o All students will submit one short essay, and one longer essay. - O Essays will be evaluated according to standards provided with assignment prompts.
 Standards for each paper will also be addressed verbally in class at the time of assignment.
 It is expected that students who remain unclear as to the standards of excellent written work will meet with the instructor before the assignment is due.
 "Re-writes" are not accepted for paper assignments.
-I am happy to review advance drafts of papers with you in person, but not via email. - Academic honesty is imperative in written work.
+I am happy to review advance drafts of papers with you in person, but not via email.

+- Academic honesty is imperative in written work.
 I will spend time in class discussion plagiarism, and will take measures to help students avoid accidental plagiarism.
 Any plagiarized paper submitted to me will automatically result in a grade of "F" for the course, and will be reported to the Dean of Academics.
 Students who are unsure about standards for academic honesty should review this tutorial, and consult with me.
 In short, any uncited material, presented as your own original work, constitutes plagiarism.
 This includes uncited quotes from internet and print sources.
-There will be no exceptions to this policy.

-- O Paper Assignments turned in on time will be graded and returned with comments within one week of the due date.
+There will be no exceptions to this policy. - Paper Assignments turned in on time will be graded and returned with comments within one week of the due date.
 Students may submit assignments up to one week after the due date at no penalty, but I make no guarantees for a prompt return.
-I will not accept any papers that are turned in after this time. - o I practice blind grading to ensure impartiality in evaluating student work.
+I will not accept any papers that are turned in after this time. - I practice blind grading to ensure impartiality in evaluating student work.
 Students should not write their names on the front of any paper assignment.
-Rather, the name should be written lightly in pencil on the back of the last page.

-Mid-Term and Final Exams:

-- O A make-up exam will only be available under certifiable emergency circumstances, as determined by the instructor.
-Students who miss either exam for non-emergency reasons will not have the option for a make-up. - O Students who miss three or fewer classes will automatically keep an "attendance buffer", which will be used in calculating the final grade.
+Rather, the name should be written lightly in pencil on the back of the last page. - Mid-Term and Final Exams: - A make-up exam will only be available under certifiable emergency circumstances, as determined by the instructor.
+Students who miss either exam for non-emergency reasons will not have the option for a make-up. - Students who miss three or fewer classes will automatically keep an "attendance buffer", which will be used in calculating the final grade.
 The buffer is lost upon a fourth absence, and will not be restored.
 Final grades will be calculated as follows